 The lower stretch of the Willamette River, near its confluence with the Columbia River, has long been central to the livelihoods and traditions of the people who live here.
 This area, now known as Portland Harbor, provides fresh water, natural resources, transportation, and is a place for people to trade.
 For thousands of years native peoples–including members of the Nez Perce Tribe–gathered, celebrated, traded, fished, and held ceremonies along the river.

 The goals of the cleanup are to remove toxic sediments from the riverbed and banks so that the river is safe for people to work and play in, fish are safe to eat, and the ecosystem is healthy.
-The goals of the natural resource restoration are to develop habitat to support salmon, bald eagles, mink, and other fish and wildlife that were lost as a result of the historic contamination.
+The goals of the natural resource assessment are to restore habitat to support salmon, bald eagles, mink, and other fish and wildlife that were lost as a result of the historic contamination.

 What's at Stake

 Portland Harbor has been heavily polluted by contaminants, including PCBs, PAHs, DDT, dioxins, furans, and heavy metals.
 These contaminants damage habitats and enter food chains in the water and the land around the river, and the impacts of this pollution can last for decades.
 As a result, Tribal members lose access to cultural resources and traditions, like fishing.
 When Tribal members cannot participate in these activities, other cultural losses occur, such as language and storytelling related to those activities and places.
 Recreational activities like boating, fishing, and wildlife observation are also affected by pollution.
-In 2004 the Oregon Health Authority even issued a fish consumption advisory for the harbor that severely limits the number of resident fish that can be safely consumed.
+In 2004 the Oregon Health Authority issued a fish consumption advisory for the harbor that severely limits the number of resident fish that can be safely consumed.
 That advisory remains in place today.

 A rich network of natural resources are threatened by the contamination.
 Fish like salmon, lamprey, and sturgeon are threatened, but it doesn’t stop there.
 Many other animals rely on these fish for food, and when they eat the fish, they are also eating pollution.
 Some of these animals are the bald eagle, osprey, and the mink.
 Even on the most basic level, pollution has led to the contamination of sediments and soils, which means that these contaminants will remain in the area and could continue to cause problems in the Portland Harbor area for years.

 Since Portland Harbor is a superfund site, the cleanup will be paid for by the industries that are responsible for the pollution.
 There is a long history of pollution in a large area of Portland Harbor, so it has been difficult for these potentially responsible parties to agree on who will pay for different portions of the cleanup.
 Nevertheless, the responsible government agencies have a duty to ensure cleanup to a level that protects human health and ecological resources.
-And the natural resource trustees will seek compensation from the parties responsible for the contaminants to restore, rehabilitate, or replace the injured natural and cultural resources.
+And the natural resource trustees will seek compensation from the parties responsible for the contaminants to restore, rehabilitate, or replace the injured natural, recreational, and cultural resources.

 At the Superfund site, the EPA identifies the type of contamination and how much damage it has done, and then figures out what the risks are to the health of people and nature.
 Then, the EPA develops a plan to clean up the river.
 EPA and the Oregon Department of Environmental Quality work together to restore river health to protect the river’s future.
-At the same time, trustees for the public and for tribal rights try to understand the effects of the pollution and assess the damage so that long-term recovery can start.
+At the same time, trustees for the public and Tribes study the effects of the pollution and assess the damage so that long-term recovery can start.
 These trustees may also suggest restoration projects to help important species like salmon, eagles, and mink recover.
 Restoration will improve habitat along the lower Willamette River shorelines and floodplains, and there will be specific work to restore habitat where injured fish and wildlife need it the most.